MiroslavMikus/Exercise.Python/Readme.md

+## Hello Python

-This is my test Python workbench :)
+This is my test Python workbench.
+You can't find anything interesting here.